 Fringe Benefits Tax (FBT) for employees vs. contractors

-When business owners provide non-cash benefits to their staff (e.g. company cars, health insurance or accommodation), they will incur Fringe Benefits Tax (FBT).
+When you provide non-cash benefits to staff (e.g. company cars, health insurance or accommodation), you incur Fringe Benefits Tax (FBT).

 These benefits are taxed separately from income tax.